Four Legged Caregivers

 It is super important to have caregivers that can talk and have thumbs when one is ill and accessing our health care system; however, furry four-legged caregivers are also vital.
 Furry caregivers don't care what you are wearing or what you smell like or if you have the energy to talk or engage.
 Furry caregivers only care about giving more love and we can all use more love in our lives.

 Editor’s note: This article was published on May 20, 2020.
 Further developments in what we know about COVID-19 are continuously emerging.
-For more information about COVID-19 and strategies for coping, visit Self-Care in Uncertain Times.
+For more information about COVID-19 and strategies for coping, visit Advanced Breast Cancer and COVID-19.